lupyuen/pinephone-nuttx-usb/README.md

 TODO: Set PC4 to High to Deassert LTE Modem Reset (BB-RESET / RESET_N)

+TODO: Wait 30 ms for VBAT to be stable

+TODO: Set PB3 to Power On LTE Modem (BB-PWRKEY / PWRKEY).
+PWRKEY should be pulled down at least 500 ms, then pulled up.

 TODO: Set PH8 to High to Enable LTE Modem and Disable Airplane Mode (BB-DISABLE / W_DISABLE#)

-TODO: Set PB3 to High to Power On LTE Modem (BB-PWRKEY / PWRKEY)

 TODO: Read PH9 to check LTE Modem Status